Beal v. Doe: Background

-After the Supreme Courts decision in Roe v.
+After the Supreme Court's decision in Roe v.
 Wade those still opposed to abortion in the United States "turned to local legislators in an effort to curb the practice of abortion."
 This particular abortion case that came before the Supreme Court involved a Pennsylvania law that restricted "Medicaid-funded abortions" only to "indigent women" when deemed medically necessary.

 Decision of the Supreme Court

 In a 6–3 decision, Justice Powell wrote the decision for the majority.
 Justices Burger, Stewart, White, Rehnquist and Stevens joined Powell's opinion.
 The opinion did not disregard Roe; instead, Beal reaffirmed abortion as a right.
 The majority opinion asserts the constitutionally protected right of abortion does not mean that states have to treat potential motherhood and abortion in the same manner.
-Furthermore, the opinion allowed restriction of federal funding in first trimester of abortion.
+Furthermore, the opinion allowed restriction of federal funding in the first trimester of abortion.
 Powell continued by stating the law does not create poverty that hinders poor women from seeking abortion.
-In addition, Powell defends states preference in birth over abortion by claiming Roe does not bar preference.
+In addition, Powell defends states' preference on birth over abortion by claiming Roe does not bar preference.